AndreAllegrini/wfRICLPM/replication/README.md

 ```

-This is a list object containing variance/covariance matrices for monozygotic and dizygotic twins.
+This is a list containing variance/covariance matrices for monozygotic and dizygotic twins.

 ### Plot the data: